Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Teleparallel spherically symmetric spacetimes and field equations

 where $T_{ab}$ is the symmetric part of energy-momentum tensor.
-This eqn \eqref{1001c} is valid especially for the case where the matter field interacts with the metric $g_{\mu\nu}$ associated with the coframe $h^a_{\;\;\mu}$ and the gauge $g_{ab}$, and is not intricately coupled to the $F(T)$ gravity.
-This consideration is valid in the situation of this paper, because the hypermomentum is zero (i.e. $\mathfrak{T}^{\mu\nu}=0$) as stated in ref \cite{golov3}.
+The eqn \eqref{1001c} is valid only when the matter field interacts with the metric $g_{\mu\nu}$ defined from the coframe $h^a_{\;\;\mu}$ and the gauge $g_{ab}$, and is not directly coupled to the $F(T)$ gravity.
+This consideration is valid in the situation of zero hypermomentum (i.e. $\mathfrak{T}^{\mu\nu}=0$) as discussed in refs. \cite{golov3,nonvacSSpaper}.
 The hypermomentum is defined from eqns \eqref{1001a} and \eqref{1001b} components as \cite{golov3}: